Patrick-Cole/pygmi/README.md

 * Cluster Analysis
 * Routines for cutting, reprojecting and doing simple modifications to data
 * Convenient display of data using pseudo-color, ternary and sunshaded representation
+* New features such as MT processing and 1D inversion, gravity processing, seismological  for SEISAN data.

 It is released under the Gnu General Public License version [3.0](http://www.gnu.org/copyleft/gpl.html)